LCPQ/qcmath/README.md

 ```math
 Z_p=\left[ 1-\frac{\partial \Sigma_{pp}(\omega)}{\partial \omega}\Bigr\rvert_{\omega =\epsilon^{\text{HF}}_p } \right]^{-1}
 ```
-- the eigenvalue scheme where we iterate on the quasiparticle solutions of the linearized equation that are used to build the self-energy $\Sigma_{pp}^c$ (and $Z_p$)
+- the eigenvalue scheme where one iterates the quasiparticle energies that are used to build the self-energy $\Sigma_{pp}^c$ (and $Z_p$)
-- the quasiparticle scheme where an effective Fock matrix built from a frequency-independent Hermitian self-energy as [^1]
+- the quasiparticle self-consistent scheme where an effective Fock matrix built from a frequency-independent Hermitian self-energy as [^1]
 ```math
 \tilde{F}_{pq}= F_{pq} + \tilde{\Sigma}_{pq}
 ```